anjtoanj/SalesforcePlaywrightTypescript/README.md

 3. public async getLeadRowCount()
    - This method return wrong count if the no.of rows are more eg:56 due to timing issue in counting rows - TO BE FIXED LATER

+TIPS

+-If npx playwright show-report is not showing the latest test run, it typically means that the HTML report was not updated after the latest test execution. npx playwright test --reporter=html npx playwright show-report

+-To Debug
+Check that the playwright-report/index.html timestamp is recent.
+Check npx playwright test output to confirm tests ran.
+Re-run with verbose:
+npx playwright test --reporter=html --debug